suhas-kadu/healthysoul/README.md

 ## Accomplishments that I'm proud of

 I'm proud that I have successfully designed an app which can help users going through mental health issues.
+The app is deployed using Firebase App Distribution.

 ## What I learned